amitc005/sqlpractice/Answer.md

    about that statement, because If we execute this SQL line </br>
    `select cust_id from segments where active_flag = 'Y' and group by cust_id having count(cust_id) > 1` </br>
    We see the customers who have the multiple active records.
 Such as customer number '12064'
+2. I am assuming that in transaction table there is no final price value which is (qty * price)
+   </br> Therefore, some time, I am using qty * price formula.

 ## Answers: